mkimbo/hyblog-final/content/why-is-the-value-of-university-education-degenerating.md

 Grand Philosoher.

 You can send your queries to the Grand Philosopher through the emails [grand_philosopher@hyblog.info](mailto:grand_philosopher@hyblog.info) or [info@hyreads.com](mailto:info@hyreads.com).<br>

 To engage is to educate; to educate is to enlighten; to enlighten is to empower.
 Let’s engage for a better world and Just Society.
+You can also get in touch via twitter **[@GrandPhilosospher](https://twitter.com/GranPhilosopher)**